tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 specify how protocols add security with TLS; how to initiate TLS handshaking and how to interpret the authentication certificates exchanged are left to the judgment of the designers and implementors of protocols that run on top of TLS.
+Application protocols using TLS MUST specify how TLS works with their application protocol, including how and when handshaking occurs, and how to do identity verification. {{?I-D.ietf-uta-rfc6125bis}}
+provides useful guidance on integrating TLS with applicaiton protocols.

 This document defines TLS version 1.3.
 While TLS 1.3 is not directly compatible with previous versions, all versions of TLS incorporate a